 Baghdad Business School (BBS) currently offers a one-year program called Business Foundations in English language, Business, and Professional skills to enable Iraqi university graduates to work in the private sector.
 BBS addresses the skill gap, youth unemployment, and generates human capital for the private sector.

-The Business Foundations courses are taught by experienced and motivated lecturers and professors.
-The English as a Second Language and Business faculties are made up of academics with experience working in the private sector in Iraq and the Middle East.
-Similarly, Professional Skills instructors have both teaching experience and an understanding of the Iraqi context and needs of Iraqi youth and the private sector.
+The Business Foundations courses are taught by experienced lecturers and professors who are academics and practitioners with experience teaching and working in the private sector in Iraq and the Middle East.

 The Mustaqbalna (“Our Future”) Scholarship Initiative seeks to address a major gap in the ability of Iraqi students to study abroad:

 Mustaqblna seeks to bridge this gap by partnering with scholarship providers to identify Iraqi students eligible for those programs and by supporting Iraqi youth in their preparations for study abroad.
 IFHE will provide resources such as databases and workshops to help Iraqi students apply for schools and scholarships, as well as courses in English, academic skill-building, and in some cases, funding.